Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Abstract

 \section{Abstract}

 We present a novel implementation of classification using the machine learning / artificial intelligence method called boosted decision trees (BDT) on field programmable gate arrays (FPGA).
-The firmware implementation of binary classification requiring $100$ training trees with a maximum depth of $4$ using four input variables gives a latency value of about $10\,\textrm{ns}$, which corresponds to $3$ clock ticks at $320\,\textrm{MHz}$ in our setup.
+The firmware implementation of binary classification requiring $100$ training trees with a maximum depth of $4$ using four input variables gives a latency value of about $10\,\textrm{ns}$, independent of the clock speed from $100$ to $320\,\textrm{MHz}$ in our setup.
 The low timing values are achieved by restructuring the BDT layout and reconfiguring its parameters.
 The FPGA resource utilization is also kept low at a range from $0.01\%$ to $0.2\%$ in our setup.
 A software package called \fwXmachina\ achieves this implementation.
-Our intended audience is a user of custom electronics-based trigger systems in high energy physics experiments or anyone that needs decisions at the lowest latency values for real-time event classification.
+Our intended user is an expert in custom electronics-based trigger systems in high energy physics experiments or anyone that needs decisions at the lowest latency values for real-time event classification.
 Two problems from high energy physics are considered, in the separation of electrons vs.\ photons and in the selection of vector boson fusion-produced Higgs bosons vs.\ the rejection of the multijet processes.

 \textbf{Keywords}: Data processing methods, Data reduction methods, Digital electronic circuits, Trigger algorithms, and Trigger concepts and systems (hardware and software).

 \linenumbersep{15pt} \linenumberfont{\normalfont \sffamily} \modulolinenumbers[1]